na-na-hi/renget/archive/HOTW-DeathRace.md

 Kara's going to crash into it from behind.
 She slams the buggy into a hard right.

 "¡Mierdaaa!"
 Kara's voice cracks as she screams, her eyes wrenched tightly closed.
 The buggy whips in a tight circle.
-A dragster clips a rear wheel and completes the turn as it races passed, pointing the buggy ahead again.
+A dragster clips a rear wheel and completes the turn as it races past, pointing the buggy ahead again.
 Kara feels Heli's warm hand on her thigh.
 Heli forces down her knee.
 The accelerator maxes out again.
 The buggy screams.

 "Keep us alive, Lĕk!"
 The comment and the acceleration both serve to snap Kara's eyes open again.
 "¡Vete al carajo si no vas a usar mi nombre! ¿Cómo se volvió tan loco?"
 Kara is whining and rambling as her emotions overflow.
 Vehicles are ahead of her.
 Vehicles are behind.
 Guns and other weapons surround the group and huge bullets buzz past.
 That no one has gotten shot yet is pure chance, all miracle.